JoseCanova/JoseCanova/README.md

 in this schenario you can invade the privacy of the default attributes.

 ### Shannon Rat.

 YenKShortestPath - with a pathvalidator... (that is just beggining invalid in a context).
+Lets keep it simple.. you cannot say that you will collide after you crashed.
+So.. need avoid a specific vertex.

 ### Important is the answer is correct.
 The engine don't that "this table" is a "special kind of table... need to check how to fix such "genericity",